tslever/auditory-restoration/README.md

 All the decoders found in the journal article can be fit using `scripts/decode.py`.
 This will load the data for each cohort/subject/recording, and use cross-validation to determine the optimal PLS hyperparameter, and then do train/test splits for each motif to compute predictions from the responses to illusion-inducing stimuli.
 Following, run `scripts/analyse.py` to calculate the Euclidean distances between pairs of stimulus condition, as well as the Restoration Index measure used in the paper.

 To recreate figures from the publication, run the corresponding figure's notebook under `notebooks`.
-You should run `notebooks/R-models.ipynb` first to estimate the group means.
+You should run `notebooks/R-individual-models.ipynb` and `notebooks/R-unified-models.ipynb` first to estimate the group means.